 In the fetus, the role of vitamin D is fundamental for:

-How much vitamin D3 for pregnant women?
+How much vitamin D3 should pregnant women get?

-Other vitamins not to neglect during pregnancy
+Other vitamins not to be neglected during pregnancy

 Since vitamins are involved in all physiological mechanisms, it is easy to generalize by saying that any vitamin deficiency should be avoided during pregnancy, with the exception of vitamin A in the form of retinol (see below).